Welcome to today's edition of the Rush 24-7 podcast.

 Guess what?

-The race for the White House is exactly as I predicted and right on your schedule, as we are now two weeks away in this poll, the race is tied.
+The race for the White House is exactly as I predicted and right on schedule.

-We're getting close to the election, and the pollsters want, of course, their final polls to be as close to the real outcome as possible.
+As the pollsters now start accounting for reality, we're getting close to the election and the pollsters want, of course, their final polls to be as close to the real outcome as possible.

-There's still a little attempt to manipulate it though.
+There's still a little attempt to manipulate it, though.

 And so today, Reuters is out with a story attacking Gallup.

-Yes, indeed, ladies and gentlemen, Reuters is out attacking Gallup and their methodology.
+Reuters is out attacking Gallup and their methodology.

-Uh it's just it's it's funny to watch this.
+It's funny to watch this.

-Also tonight we got Chicago Bears and the Detroit Lions on Monday Night Football.
+Also tonight, we got Chicago Bears and the Detroit Lions on Monday night football.

 And over on Fox, we've got baseball.